tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/语音聊天室(Android)_intl_en.md

 ### Step 3.
 Configure app project files
 1. In the **Modify Configuration** step, select the development platform in line with the source package downloaded.
 2. Find and open `Android/Debug/src/main/java/com/tencent/liteav/debug/GenerateTestUserSig.java`.
-3. Set parameters in `GenerateTestUserSig.java` as follows:
+3. Set parameters in `GenerateTestUserSig.java`:
 <ul style="margin:0"><li/>SDKAPPID: a placeholder by default.
 Set it to the actual `SDKAppID`.
-<li/>SECRETKEY: a placeholder by default.
+<li>SECRETKEY: a placeholder by default.
 Set it to the actual key.</ul>
 <img src="https://main.qcloudimg.com/raw/87dc814a675692e76145d76aab91b414.png">

 4. Click **Next** to complete the creation.